How Much to Charge for House Sitting in Australia? (5 Factors to Consider)

 For those unfamiliar with Australia, it may seem like a daunting place to house sit, but there’s not much to worry about.
 While the country is home to unique wildlife, basic outdoor safety and awareness will keep you safe.
 It’s always a good idea to learn a bit about the local environment, especially if you’ll be staying in rural or coastal areas.

-Australia does experience extreme weather conditions at times, including heat waves, storms, and bushfires.
+Australia experiences extreme weather conditions at times, including heatwaves, storms, and bushfires.
 Staying informed about local weather conditions and following safety guidelines will help you avoid any risks.

 Ready to Start Your House Sitting Journey?